Missouri Mechanic’s Liens Law

 Further, a mechanic’s lien statement must be filed within six months from the last date work was performed.
 Once the lien statement is recorded, the lien filer then has another six months period to file a lawsuit to foreclose the lien.
 Many contractors don’t realize that even if they never had any interaction with the property owner, nor know who the owner is, they still may be able to file a mechanic’s lien against the property where they worked or supplied materials.

 From offices in St. Louis, TdD Attorneys at Law represents clients in communities throughout Missouri.
-Contact attorney Ted Disabato at (314) 819-5713 to schedule an initial consultation with an experienced mechanic’s lien law firm today.
+Contact our St. Louis real estate lawyers at (314) 276-1318 to schedule an initial consultation today.